 Delaware Counseling License Requirements

-The state of Delaware has approximately 2,890 people working across the five major counseling occupations.1-5 If you think Delaware is the right place to begin a career as a counselor, you will need to understand the process to become one, including the licensing regulations and the various steps to licensure.
+The state of Delaware has approximately 2,890 people working across the five major counseling occupations.1-5 If you are interested in beginning a counseling career in Delaware, you will need to understand the process to become one, including the licensing regulations and the various steps to licensure.
 On this page, you will learn the process for becoming a Licensed Professional Counselor of Mental Health (LPCMH), as well as other counseling licenses.

 Table of Contents